hannydevelop/Ruststuff/src/Rusty/Rusty2.md

 In recent years, microservices are the most desired architecture among developers.
 This is because it’s easier to maintain this type of architecture when the code base becomes very large.
 However, for smaller IT firms, the monolith architecture is the most suited architecture.
 This way, it’s easier to organize all of their codes together in one place.

 Whether monolith or microservice architecture, there’s a need for the application’s backend/server to communicate with its client/front-end.
-This is exactly what gRPC does. gRPC is an (API (Application Programming Interface))[https://en.wikipedia.org/wiki/API] framework that allows communication between a program in one location on the internet to another program at another location on the internet for processing.
+This is exactly what gRPC does. gRPC is an [API (Application Programming Interface)](https://en.wikipedia.org/wiki/API) framework that allows communication between a program in one location on the internet to another program at another location on the internet for processing.
 In this article, we’ll explore gRPC in Rust, and the best practices to incorporate into your application when using gRPC.

 ## What Is gRPC

 gRPC stands for Google Remote Procedure Call.
-It is an improvement to the traditional (RPC model)[https://en.wikipedia.org/wiki/Remote_procedure_call], projected as the next generation of the RPC infrastructure.
+It is an improvement to the traditional [RPC model](https://en.wikipedia.org/wiki/Remote_procedure_call), projected as the next generation of the RPC infrastructure.
 This open-source model is initially built by Google.
 Just like in many RPC models, the gRPC model involves the definition of a service, specifying the service methods that can be called remotely with their parameters and return types.
 The gRPC server handles client calls, while the client consists of a stub that provides the same methods as the server.

 gRPC has major advantages when compared to the traditional RPC model.
-For instance, it uses (Protocol Buffers)[https://en.wikipedia.org/wiki/Protocol_Buffers] as its (interface definition language)[https://en.wikipedia.org/wiki/Interface_description_language].
-This allows developers to work across languages and platforms. gRPC also utilizes the concurrent communication capabilities of (HTTP/2)[https://en.wikipedia.org/wiki/HTTP/2] to allow multiple requests from multiple clients and it offers load balancing.
+For instance, it uses [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) as its [interface definition language](https://en.wikipedia.org/wiki/Interface_description_language).
+This allows developers to work across languages and platforms. gRPC also utilizes the concurrent communication capabilities of [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) to allow multiple requests from multiple clients and it offers load balancing.
 It also uses the request-response structure to serve these requests one at a time.

 In the next session, we’ll be exploring the different gRPC crates in Rust.